top of page

 (Mobile view: click on the images below for more information.)

-We are grateful for the traditional knowledge shared by Ken Thomas and Elder Augie Sylvester from the Penelakut Tribe, and work done by Habitat Acquisition Trust (HAT), Gabriola Lands and Trails Trust (GaLTT), and Islands Trust Conservancy informing this document.
-We acknowledge the financial support of the Province of British Columbia, the Stewart Fund at the Vancouver Foundation, and the Government of Canada's Summer Job program.
+We are grateful for the traditional knowledge shared by Ken Thomas, Marya Luby, and Elder Augie Sylvester from the Penelakut Tribe; the work done by Habitat Acquisition Trust (HAT), Gabriola Lands and Trails Trust (GaLTT), and Islands Trust Conservancy in the informing of this program; and the Guides who make it possible.

 Penelakut Tribe Logo.png